inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

  planning.

 |project_name| was preliminarily launched by Dr Agus Wibowo, Head of the Data
-Center at the Indonesia’s Disaster Management Agency (|BNPB|), at the Understanding Risk Forum in Cape Town on 3 July,2012.
+Center at the Indonesia´s Disaster Management Agency (|BNPB|), at the Understanding Risk Forum in Cape Town on 3 July,2012.
 There were over 300 downloads of the software within the first three weeks of its preliminary launch.

 |project_name| (Version 1.0) was officially launched at the 5th Asian
-Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23–25 October 2012, by Mr Dodi Ruswandi, the Deputy for disaster reduction and preparedness, |BNPB|, Mr Abhas Jha,  Disaster risk management coordinator for East Asia and the Pacific from the World Bank, and Dr Matt Hayne co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).
+Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23-25 October 2012, by Mr Dodi Ruswandi, the Deputy for disaster reduction and preparedness, |BNPB|, Mr Abhas Jha,  Disaster risk management coordinator for East Asia and the Pacific from the World Bank, and Dr Matt Hayne co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).